- 1 Article Summary: Moving to Malta from UK

 Whether you are:

-• Securing property in Malta to support your residency application.
+- Securing property in Malta to support your residency application and long-term relocation strategy.

-• Protecting your wealth through strategic investment and estate planning.
+- Protecting family wealth through coordinated investment, succession and estate planning.

-• Navigating the complexities of Malta tax, double taxation treaties and cross-border financial rules.
+- Navigating Malta’s residence-and-domicile tax system, double taxation treaties and cross-border compliance rules.